gr7zmnn/grutzmanndev/README_TEMPLATE.md

 ## **Trabalhos recentes:**
-*This section is updated via Javascript.*
+*This section is updated via JavaScript.*

 %{recentworks}